ziutek/ziutek.github.io/drafts/go_on_very_small_hardware3.md

 Which of the available solutions is the most efficient depends on the number of LED strips controlled at the same time.
 If you have to drive 4 to 16 strips the most efficient way is to [use timers and DMA](http://www.martinhubacek.cz/arm/improved-stm32-ws2812b-library) (don't overlook the links at the end of Martin's article).

-If you have to control only one or two strips, use available SPI or UART peripherals.
+If you have to control only one or two strips, use the available SPI or UART peripherals.
 In case of SPI you can encode only two WS281x bits in one byte sent.
 UART allows more dense coding thanks to clever use of the start and stop bits: 3 bits per one byte sent.

 The best explanation of how the UART protocol fits into WS281x protocol I found on [this site](http://mikrokontrolery.blogspot.com/2011/03/Diody-WS2812B-sterowanie-XMega-cz-2.html).
-If you can't read Polish, here is its [English translation](https://translate.google.pl/translate?sl=pl&tl=en&u=http://mikrokontrolery.blogspot.com/2011/03/Diody-WS2812B-sterowanie-XMega-cz-2.html).
+If you don't know Polish, here is the [English translation](https://translate.google.pl/translate?sl=pl&tl=en&u=http://mikrokontrolery.blogspot.com/2011/03/Diody-WS2812B-sterowanie-XMega-cz-2.html).

 ## RGB clock

 There are many examples of clocks built of RGB LEDs on the Intrnet.
-Let's build our own using STM32F030 board and this LED ring:
+Let's make our own using STM32F030 board and this LED ring:

 ![WS2812B]({{site.baseur}}/images/led/rgbring.jpg)

-It has 24 individually addressable RGB LEDs (WS2812B) and exposes four terminals: GND, 5V, DI and DO.
+This ring has 24 individually addressable RGB LEDs (WS2812B) and exposes four terminals: GND, 5V, DI and DO.
 You can chain more rings or other WS2812 based things by connecting DI (data in) terminal to the DO (data out) terminal of previous one.

-We will use UART based driver so the DI should be connected to TxD pin on UART header.
-The LEDs can consume quite a lot of current so during programming/debuggin it's best to connect the GND and 5V terminals directly to the GND and 5V pins available on ST-LINK programmer:
+We will use UART based driver so the DI should be connected to TXD pin on UART header.
+The LEDs requires a power supply with at least 3.5 V and can consume quite a lot of current so during programming/debuggin it's best to connect the GND and 5V terminals directly to the GND and 5V pins available on ST-LINK programmer:

 ![WS2812B]({{site.baseur}}/images/led/ring-stlink-f030.jpg)

-Our STM32F030F4P6 MCU, and whole STM32F0, STM32F7, STM32L4 families, have one important thing that the STM32F1, STM32F4, STM32L1 MCUs don't have: it allows to invert UART signals and therefore we can connect this ring directly to the UART TxD pin.
+Our STM32F030F4P6 MCU, and whole STM32F0, STM32F7, STM32L4 families, have one important thing that the STM32F1, STM32F4, STM32L1 MCUs don't have: it allows to invert UART signals and therefore we can connect this ring directly to the UART TXD pin.
 If you don't known that we need such inversion you probably didn't read the [article](https://translate.google.pl/translate?sl=pl&tl=en&u=http://mikrokontrolery.blogspot.com/2011/03/Diody-WS2812B-sterowanie-XMega-cz-2.html) I mentioned above.

 So you can't use popular [Blue Pill](https://jeelabs.org/article/1649a/) or [STM32F4-DISCOVERY](http://www.st.com/en/evaluation-tools/stm32f4discovery.html) this way.
-Use their SPI peripheral or an external inverter (see [Christmas Tree Lights](https://github.com/ziutek/emgo/tree/master/egpath/src/stm32/examples/minidev/treelights) for more information).
+Use their SPI peripheral or an external inverter (see the [Christmas Tree Lights](https://github.com/ziutek/emgo/tree/master/egpath/src/stm32/examples/minidev/treelights) project for more information).

-Let's finish this lengthy introduction and go to the code.
-This time I will put the code and description in pieces.
+Let's finish this lengthy introduction and go to the code:

-Let's start with the *import* section:

 ```go
 package main